YottaDB/YDBDoc/ProgGuide/commands.rst

 .. parsed-literal::
    Set x="" For Set x=$Order(^%x(x)) Quit:x=""  Xecute x

 This $ORDER() loop XECUTEs code out of the first level of the global array ^%x.
-Note that, in most cases, having the code in a YottaDB/GT.M source file, for example TMPX.m, and using a Do ^TMPX improves efficiency.
+Note that, in most cases, having the code in a YottaDB source file, for example TMPX.m, and using a Do ^TMPX improves efficiency.

 --------------------
 ZAllocate
 --------------------

 The ZALLOCATE command reserves the specified name without releasing previously reserved names.
-Other YottaDB/GT.M processes cannot reserve the ZALLOCATEd name with a ZALLOCATE or LOCK command.
+Other YottaDB processes cannot reserve the ZALLOCATEd name with a ZALLOCATE or LOCK command.

-The ZALLOCATE command provides compatibility with some other YottaDB/GT.M implementations.
+The ZALLOCATE command provides compatibility with some other YottaDB implementations.
 The M Development Committee chose to add the + and - delimiters to the LOCK command (incremental locking) rather than adopt the ZALLOCATE and ZDEALLOCATE approach.
 Therefore, when a design requires an incremental lock mechanism, LOCK +/- has the advantage over ZALLOCATE / ZDEALLOCATE of being part of the M standard.
 LOCK +/- also has the advantage of working symmetrically when routines using LOCKs are nested.
 That is, a ZALLOCATE command issued by a process for a named resource already ZALLOCATEd by that process results in no change of state.
 This means that routines that do ZALLOCATE followed by a ZDEALLOCATE on a named resource that is already ZALLOCATEd by the same process (at routine entry time), will end up ZDEALLOCATEing the named resource (which might not be desired).
 On the other hand, a LOCK + command issued by a process for a named resource already LOCKed by that process causes the LEVEL of the LOCK to be incremented (as seen in a ZSHOW "L" output).
 Every LOCK - command on that named resource causes the LEVEL to be decremented.
 When the LEVEL becomes 0, the named resource is no longer LOCKed.

-For more information on troubleshooting LOCKs with the M Lock Utility (LKE), refer to the appropriate chapter of the Administration and Operations Guide.
+For more information on troubleshooting LOCKs with the M Lock Utility (LKE), refer to the `appropriate chapter of the Administration and Operations Guide <https://docs.yottadb.com/AdminOpsGuide/mlocks.html>`_.

 The format of the ZALLOCATE command is:

 .. parsed-literal::
    ZA[LLOCATE][:tvexpr] [(]nref[,...][)][:intexpr][,...]

-* The optional truth-valued expression immediately following the command is a command postconditional that controls whether or not YottaDB/GT.M executes the command.
+* The optional truth-valued expression immediately following the command is a command postconditional that controls whether or not YottaDB executes the command.
-* The nref argument specifies a name in the format of a YottaDB/GT.M name with or without subscripts, and with or without a preceding caret (^).
+* The nref argument specifies a name in the format of a YottaDB name with or without subscripts, and with or without a preceding caret (^).
 * Outside of transactions, only one process in an environment can ZALLOCATE (or LOCK) a particular resource name at any given time.
-* Because the data storage in YottaDB/GT.M uses hierarchical sparse arrays and ZALLOCATE may serve to protect that data from inappropriate "simultaneous" access by multiple processes, ZALLOCATE treats resource names in a hierarchical fashion; a ZALLOCATE protects not only the named resource, but also its ancestors and descendants.
+* Because the data storage in YottaDB uses hierarchical sparse arrays and ZALLOCATE may serve to protect that data from inappropriate "simultaneous" access by multiple processes, ZALLOCATE treats resource names in a hierarchical fashion; a ZALLOCATE protects not only the named resource, but also its ancestors and descendants.
 * When one or more nrefs are enclosed in parentheses (), ZALLOCATE reserves all the enclosed names "simultaneously," that is, it reserves none of them until all become available.
 * The optional numeric expression specifies a time in seconds after which the command should timeout if unsuccessful; choosing 0 results in a single attempt.
 If a ZALLOCATE command specifies a timeout that do not exceed $ZMAXTPTIME and the resource name is locked on the final retry, the process may generate TPNOACID messages while it tries to ensure there is no possibility of a deadlock.
 * An indirection operator and an expression atom evaluating to a list of one or more ZALLOCATE arguments form a legal argument for a ZALLOCATE.

-For additional information on the locking mechanism, refer to the "LOCK" section in the M LOCK Utility chapter of the Administration and Operations Guide.
+For additional information on the locking mechanism, refer to the "LOCK" section in the `M LOCK Utility chapter of the Administration and Operations Guide <https://docs.yottadb.com/AdminOpsGuide/mlocks.html>`_.

-If a ZALLOCATE command specifies a timeout, and YottaDB/GT.M acquires ownership of the named resource before the timeout elapses, ZALLOCATE sets $TEST to TRUE (1).
-If YottaDB/GT.M cannot acquire ownership of the named resource within the specified timeout, ZALLOCATE sets $TEST to FALSE (0).
+If a ZALLOCATE command specifies a timeout, and YottaDB acquires ownership of the named resource before the timeout elapses, ZALLOCATE sets $TEST to TRUE (1).
+If YottaDB cannot acquire ownership of the named resource within the specified timeout, ZALLOCATE sets $TEST to FALSE (0).
 If a ZALLOCATE command does not specify a timeout, the execution of the command does not affect $TEST.

 When given a list of nrefs, ZALLOCATE tries to reserve each nref from left to right in the order specified taking into account the timeout specified for each.
-If the timeout elapses before reserving an nref, YottaDB/GT.M terminates the ZALLOCATE command.
+If the timeout elapses before reserving an nref, YottaDB terminates the ZALLOCATE command.
 Any nrefs already acquired as part of the current ZALLOCATE command stay acquired.

 +++++++++++++++++++++++
 Examples of ZALLOCATE